Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: Conclusion

 \section{Conclusion}

-In this article, we presented an intelligent battery management concept based on a five-tier digital twin framework for autonomous operations.
+To promote the transition of BMS towards intelligent systems for achieving full-lifecycle efficient management across diverse energy storage applications, we presented an intelligent battery management concept based on a five-tier digital twin system for autonomous operations.
 We first highlighted current BMS challenges and the need for advanced digital twin approaches.
-Then, we introduced the proposed framework, progressing from geometric modeling to autonomous operation, supported by PIML and uncertainty quantification.
+Then, we introduced the system design, progressing from geometric modeling to autonomous operation, supported by PIML and uncertainty quantification.
 Its applications span predictive health management, operational optimization, and lifecycle control.
-Finally, a case study validated our design, showing sub-1\% voltage/temperature errors and robust SOH predictions with MAPE below 3\%, demonstrating the framework’s potential for interpretable modeling and reliable decision-making.
+Finally, a system implementation validated our design, showing sub-1\% voltage/temperature errors and robust SOH predictions with MAPE below 3\%, demonstrating the system’s potential for interpretable modeling and reliable decision-making.